Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

 Tadaam.
-Parse this, and you've got an email which you can store.
-Check this against a db record if you already have that email and you have your registration / login.
+Parse this, and you've got an email which you can store somewhere for registration purposes.

 Putting it all together
 =======================